Edward030/Web-Crawler/README.md

 Copy the content and href you want!
+#
+1.First, download tis file to your PC

+2.Second, input the code in your IDE terminal:

+npm i axios cheerio
 ---
-First, download tis file to your PC

-Second, input the code in your IDE terminal: npm i axios cheerio
+3.Final, input the code in your IDE terminal:

-Final, input the code in your IDE terminal: node app.js
+node app.js
+---
-//get the content of the webpage node app.js href
+//get the content of the webpage

+node app.js href
+---
 //get the link of the webpage
----
+#
 Enjoy!